 Racking Beer to a Secondary Fermenter

-Racking beer consists of transferring it from one fermenter to another after the primary fermentation process is complete.
+Racking Beer to a secondary fermenter is the process of transferring beer from one fermenter to another after the primary fermentation process is complete.
 The primary purpose for racking beer is to improve clarity, age the beer for better flavor and in some cases protect it from off flavors produced by dying yeast.
-Another benefit behind racking is the ability to dry hop, check out How to Dry Hop? for more information on that process.
+Additional benefits behind racking include the ability to dry hop, check out How to Dry Hop? and bourbon barrel aging your beer.
 The most important part of this process is to make sure the primary fermentation step is complete before racking.

-How to tell when primary fermentaton is complete?
+How to tell when primary fermentation is complete?

 On average primary fermentation takes about 4-6 days for ales and 4-10 days for lagers to complete.
 You can confirm that primary fermentation is complete by noticing the activity on the airlock has slowed down to less than 2 bubbles a minute.
 With some beers both primary and secondary fermentation happen in the same vessel, check out our fermenting the beer article for more.
 Our recipe page will tell you what fermentation process is recommend for each specific style and recipe of beer.